 Any party involved in a protest decided by a Jury may appeal that decision to the CMP for review by a CMP Protest Committee.
-An appeal of any Jury decision must be submitted to the CMP within 72 hours and will be decided by a CMP Protest Committee appointed by the Director of Civilian Marksmanship (DCM).
+An appeal of any Jury decision must be submitted to the CMP within 72 hours and will be decided by a CMP Protest Committee appointed by the CMP Programs Chief.
 Decisions by a CMP Protest Committee are final.
 There is no further right of appeal.